 Versatility makes the Haven Small Office Desk a great option.
 With a dynamic form, spacious top, and small footprint, this desk can easily do double duty as a stylish console around the home when it’s not supporting work or study.

-The Uno Ottoman is an interesting piece that combines mobility and convertibility—as footrest, seat, or small coffee table.
+The American Leather Uno Ottoman is an interesting piece that combines mobility and convertibility—as a footrest, seat, or small coffee table.
 Though it offers only a small surface compared to a desk or dedicated table, sometimes that’s all we need.

-Good shelving storage is a useful component of creating hubs, as it screens off space, helping establish a sense of separation that’s key to hubs.
-Additional storage, and style, is also never a bad thing even once we won’t need hubs!
+Good shelving storage is a useful component of creating hubs, as it can help to establish a sense of separation that’s key to hubs.
+Additional storage and style is never a bad thing even when we no longer need hubs!

-The all-glass construction of the Quiller Libreria creates a transparent barrier between areas, which can be filled in by books, boxes, plants and decor elements to create an effective screen.
+The all-glass construction of the Quiller Libreria Uto Balmoral creates a transparent barrier between areas, which can be filled with books, boxes, plants, and decor elements to create an effective screen.